The "Cure" for Autism and the Fight Over It

-Some groups fight FOR a cure.
-Autistics fight ABOUT it.
+Some groups fight for a cure.
+Autistics fight about a cure.

 Posted Oct 12, 2009

 Our society is confronting many serious, chronic medical issues, including AIDS, diabetes, obesity, cancer, Alzheimer's, MS, heart disease, and autism.
 What do all those conditions have in common?
-Every one is something you live with for a long period of time; in some cases all your life.
-Furthermore, every one has one or more strong advocacy organizations who speak for people affected by the condition.
+Each one is something you live with for a long period of time—in some cases, all your life.
+Furthermore, each one has one or more strong advocacy organizations that speak for people affected by the condition.

 What makes autism unique?